-NCE UPON A TIME, King Brahmadatta ruled in Benares, in northern India.
+Once upon a time, King Brahmadatta ruled in Benares, in northern India.
 He had a mighty horse, who had been born in the land of Sindh, in the Indus River valley of western India.
 Indeed, this horse was the Enlightenment Being.